hannahlawrence/blog-autoregressive-tokenization/_posts/2026-04-27-autoregressive-tokenization.md

 Applying standard language modeling objectives to non-sequential data requires us to force a square peg into a round hole: we must linearize the intrinsic geometry of the data into a flat sequence.
 This raises a challenge: **how should sequential models operate when there is no intrinsic order to exploit?**

 # Can we just use non-sequential models?
 Given that many modalities lack a natural left-to-right structure, one might reasonably ask: why use autoregressive models at all?
 Indeed, some of the most popular alternative frameworks -- like generative masked language models and diffusion models -- avoid one-token-at-a-time prediction, and operate on entire sequences at once.
-A brief overview of these approaches is provided in the appendix.
+A brief overview of these approaches is provided in the [Appendix](#appendix).

-However, compared to autoregressive models, these non-sequential architectures sacrifice several desirable properties discussed earlier, including variable-length outputs, efficient sampling with the KV cache, and step-wise guidance.
+However, compared to autoregressive models, these non-sequential architectures sacrifice several desirable properties discussed [earlier](#primer-autoregressive-modeling), including variable-length outputs, efficient sampling with the KV cache, and step-wise guidance.
 Thus, there remain many settings in which applying autoregressive methods is still desirable.
 We should note that there is a growing line of work aiming to combine the strengths of autoregressive and diffusion models (Hoogeboom et al., 2021; Chen et al., 2024; Arriola et al., 2025).
 We set these aside in this post, as our focus is specifically on autoregressive models.

 A well-studied domain where the lack of an inherent ordering becomes especially salient is vision.
 Images do not come with a built-in sequence structure, yet significant effort has been devoted to making them autoregressively modelable.
 We start with this domain as a case study, before diving into more recent trends of tokenization-model alignment.